-ABOUT how the monkey came to be
+ABOUT ME and how this all came to be

 I’m Kris, solo backpacker and creator of Monkey On A Bus.
 After living in 4 different states and traveling through most of the US, I decided to strike out on an international adventure in 2013.
 I quit my job, sold everything, and bought a 40-liter backpack to go with a one-way ticket from Honolulu to Manila.
 I didn’t map out an itinerary.
 I didn’t have a backup plan.
 I just had a life-long dream to travel the world, and the determination to pursue it.